PrefectHQ/prefect/docs/integrations/prefect-gitlab/index.md

 ## Store deployment flow code in a private GitLab repository

-To create a deployment and run a deployment where the flow code is stored in a private GitLab repository, you can use the `GitLabCredentials` block.
+To create a deployment where the flow code is stored in a private GitLab repository, you can use the `GitLabCredentials` block.

 A deployment can use flow code stored in a GitLab repository without using this library in either of the following cases: